Elon Musk Twitter poll ends with users seeking his departure

 The poll followed just the latest significant policy change since Musk acquired Twitter in October.
 Twitter had announced that users will no longer be able to link to Facebook, Instagram, Mastodon and other platforms the company described as “prohibited.”

 That decision generated immediate blowback, including criticism from past defenders of Twitter’s new owner.
-Musk then promised that he would not make any more major policy changes to Twitter without an online survey of users, including who should lead the company.
+Musk then promised that he would not make any more major policy changes to Twitter without an online survey of users.

 The action to block competitors was Musk’s latest attempt to crack down on certain speech after he shut down a Twitter account last week that was tracking the flights of his private jet.